poiley/chronicle/README.md

 2. Dispatch a Lambda → ECS Fargate task to record in highest quality (`yt-dlp`).
 3. Track real-time progress and heartbeats in DynamoDB.
 4. Upload the final `.mkv` into S3.
+5. Create a torrent file and seed it through transmission for P2P sharing.
-5. Serve a React/Tailwind/shadcn dashboard (OLED dark + olive accent) via CloudFront.
+6. Serve a React/Tailwind/shadcn dashboard (OLED dark + olive accent) via CloudFront.

 ---